Adaptive Backtracking Line Search

-Many optimization algorithms solve \eqref{def:problem} iteratively, refining the current iterate $x_{k}$ by taking a step \(\alpha_{k}d_{k}\):
+Typically, algorithms solve \eqref{def:problem} iteratively, refining the current iterate $x_{k}$ by taking a step \(\alpha_{k}d_{k}\):

 Here, $\step$ is the size of the step taken in the direction $\direction_{k}$.
 Examples of iteration algorithms include gradient descent (GD), Newton's method, quasi-Newton methods \citep{More1982,Nocedal2006}, Nesterov's accelerated gradient method (AGD) \citep{Nesterov1983}, adaptive gradient methods \citep{Ruder2016} and their stochastic and coordinate-update variants \citep{Boyd2011}.
-To find an appropriate step size, iterative algorithms typically call a {\em line search} (LS) subroutine, which adopts some criterion and adjusts a tentative step size until this criterion is satisfied.
-For many popular criteria, if the direction \(d_{k}\) selected by the base algorithm is somewhat aligned with the gradient of \(F\), then a feasible step size can be produced in a finite number of updates by successively adjusting an initial tentative step size until the criteria are satisfied.
-The standard practice for this process, known as \emph{backtracking}, is to multiply the tentative step size by a \emph{predefined constant factor} to update it.
+To find an appropriate step-size, iterative algorithms typically call a {\em line search} (LS) subroutine, which adopts some criterion and adjusts a tentative step-size until this criterion is satisfied.
+For many popular criteria, if the direction \(d_{k}\) selected by the base algorithm is somewhat aligned with the gradient of \(F\), then a feasible step-size can be produced in a finite number of updates by successively reducing an initial tentative step-size until the criteria are satisfied.
+The standard practice for this process, known as \emph{backtracking}, is to multiply the tentative step-size by a \emph{predefined constant factor} to update it.
 We propose a simple alternative to standard practice:

 { }